Pingo Doce Recycling Bins 2.0: recycling just got easier

 It all started with the Oleão; a recycling bin specifically destined to take in used cooking oil.
 In 2011, it was time for the Pilhão to shine: a recycling bin for used batteries.
 Recycling bins for small electronics and electronic appliances came next, as well bins for printer cartridges and for light bulbs and lamps.
 The most recent addition to the Pingo Doce recycling bin family is the Capsulão, the bin where you can safely deposit your used coffee pods and capsules since 2013.

 To recycle your used cooking oil, start by storing it in robust plastic bottles that you can open and close easily.
 When the bottle is full, put it in the appropriate recycling bin, the Oleão, at your favourite Pingo Doce store.
-Since the Oleão came to existence, more than 1 million litres of used cooking oils have been collected at the Pingo Doce recycling bins.
+Since the Oleão came into existence, more than 1 million litres of used cooking oils have been collected at the Pingo Doce recycling bins.

 Coffee pods and capsules go in the Capsulão

 More than 300 Pingo Doce stores have now a Capsulão where you can dispose of your used coffee capsules and pods.
 These Pingo Doce recycling bins will collect coffee pods of any material and brand.

 And what happens to the coffee grounds left inside the coffee pods?
 Well, the used coffee grounds recovered in the Capsulão bins have an exciting purpose, too.
 In eight years, around 720 tonnes of coffee grounds were collected in the Pingo Doce bins.
 These are sent to composting facilities where they will be turned into eco-friendly fertiliser.

 Pingo Doce recycling bins: everything adds up